buraglio/rfc6296-bis/draft-bctb-6man-rfc6296-bis.md

 mobile nodes to maintain stable Internet of Things (IoT) subnetworks even as they move about freely both within local operational regions and between remote operational regions.

-This deployment is consistent with the [AERO] and [OMNI] specifications.

 ## Distributed data center with stateful intrusion detection systems (this needs some work, will address)